nlpsandbox/nlpsandbox.io/wiki/604825-homepage.md

 ### Monument of NLP Heroes

 On the first day of each month, the NLP Sandbox Team will add the members of the best-performing team in each NLP Sandbox task to the "Monument of NLP Heroes".
-This monument will remain over time, enabling best-performers to apply their "right to boast" for a given month.
+This monument will remain over time, enabling best-performers to apply their "right to boast" for a month.
 Users may also include in their resume that they were the best-performing team for a given task at a given time point or for N consecutive weeks.

 ![Monument of NLP Heroes]